Dialogue with academic partners

 How did you come to do your doctorate and what was the subject of your dissertation?

-My lightweight 670-gram bicycle frame was apparently so persuasive that it created the basic conditions for a university partnership and thus the first HIN project was born.
-During my doctoral work I then developed algorithms to calculate the points in the car body where CFRPs, aluminum and steel each offered advantages.
+My lightweight 670 g bicycle frame was evidently so impressive that it paved the way for a university partnership, and thus the first HIN project was born.
+During my doctoral work I then developed an algorithm to calculate the points in the car body where CFRPs, aluminium and steel each offered advantages.
 You could say that I was searching for the right material in the right amount and the right place.
 This is the basis of Audi ultra lightweight technology.

-The most important thing is that you simply bring new, maybe even unconventional ideas into the company.
+The most important thing is that you simply bring new, maybe unconventional ideas into the company.
 You can be sure that there will always be someone who is just as excited about the ideas as you are and will support you in implementing them.

-We thank you for such an enlightening interview.
+Thank you for such an enlightening interview.